-How QR Codes Are Revolutionizing Restaurants & Cafés in 2025
+How QR Codes Are Changing Restaurants and Cafes

 TL;DR: QR codes are no longer just for digital menus.
-In 2025 they power table ordering, staff-free reordering, instant payments, loyalty, reviews, re-marketing, Wi‑Fi sharing, allergen disclosures, and supply‑chain transparency.
-This mega‑guide shows you exactly how to design, deploy, and measure a full QR system for a single café or a 20‑location chain—without expensive software.
+They now handle table ordering, reordering without a server, payments, loyalty, reviews, Wi-Fi sharing, allergen disclosures, and supply-chain transparency.
+This guide covers how to design, deploy, and measure a full QR system for a single cafe or a 20-location chain, without expensive software.

 Table of Contents

-1. Why Restaurants Are All‑In on QR in 2025 2.
+1. Why Restaurants Keep Adding QR Codes 2.
 Digital Menus That Actually Convert 3.
-Table Ordering & Reordering—End‑to‑End Flow 4.
+Table Ordering and Reordering 4.
 QR for Payments, Tips & Split Bills 5.
 Loyalty, Coupons & Reviews on Autopilot 6.
 Back‑of‑House & Operations (Inventory, Allergens, Training) 7.
 Design Rules: Size, Contrast, Framing, Copy 8.
 Tracking & Analytics (GA4 + UTMs) 9.
 Case Studies & Templates 10.
 Security & Compliance 11.
 QR vs. NFC (Comparison) 12.
 7‑Day Deployment Playbook 13.
 FAQ 14.
-Related Reading1) Why Restaurants Are All‑In on QR in 2025
+Related Reading

-- Speed: QR ordering reduces the time between “I want another latte” and checkout to seconds.
+• Speed: QR ordering cuts the time between "I'll have another latte" and checkout down to seconds.

-- Marketing flywheel: Each scan can request permission for receipts, offers, and reviews.
+• Marketing flywheel: Each scan is a chance to ask permission for receipts, offers, and reviews.

 Pro tip: Don’t rip out servers; empower them.
 Staff can focus on hospitality while QR handles repetitive tasks like reorders and bill splits.